sujeet-ssv/JMeter_SSE_Simulation/README.md

 **This metric answers one critical question: ** How long does the user wait before they feel the system has responded?

 ### ✅The Solution: Programmatic SSE Simulation (Groovy code) using JSR223 Sampler in JMeter

+#### Architecture diagram (Mermaid)
+👉 See Rendered version here: https://github.com/sujeet-ssv/JMeter_SSE_Simulation/blob/main/mermaid_graph.md

-#### How It Works in Your Script:
+#### How It Works within JMeter Script:
 1. Initiates an SSE request to the chat backend and start a timer
 2. In JSR223 Sampler,Background thread starts → Creates CountDownLatch(1)
 3. Background thread starts → Opens SSE connection, start receiving events
 4. Main thread waits → latch.await() blocks the main thread